How To Make Peppers Grow Faster

 Transplanting peppers is important to give the plants room to continue growing.
 If you wait too long, your plants may become root bound.

-If you start your seeds indoors in small seed cells (1 inch x 1 inch), then they will need to be transplanted into larger pots 3-4 weeks after sprouting.
+If you start your seeds indoors in small seed cells (1 inch x 1 inch), then they will need to be transplanted into larger pots around 2-3 weeks after sprouting.
 The root systems should just be reaching the bottom of your container when you transplant.

 Transplanting at the right time ensures that the root system is never constrained by the size of your pot.
-We start our pepper plants in seed cell trays, move them to 3.5″ pots, and then to their final containers (either into the ground or in large pots).
+I usually start pepper plants in seed cell trays, move them to 3.5″ pots, and then to their final containers (either into the ground or in large pots).

 Learn more about transplanting peppers here.